Novel Coronavirus Information Resource Center

 - Speakers for each event will be announced by Homecoming (October 17, 2020).

-- Since we moved commencement and baccalaureate to December, we have extended invitations to the speakers and will need to confirm their availability for the new dates.
+- We have extended invitations to the speakers and have reconfirmed them for the new dates.

 What will happen to Senior Week?